awsdocs/aws-systems-manager-user-guide/doc_source/integrations-community.md

   *Published March 2017*
 + [Managing Secrets for Amazon ECS Applications Using Parameter Store and IAM Roles for Tasks](http://aws.amazon.com/blogs/compute/managing-secrets-for-amazon-ecs-applications-using-parameter-store-and-iam-roles-for-tasks/)

-  By using Parameter Store and task IAM roles, you can create a central secret management store and a well integrated access layer that allows applications to access only the keys they need, to restrict access on a container basis, and to further encrypt secrets with custom KMS keys\.
+  By using Parameter Store and task AWS Identity and Access Management \(IAM\) roles, you can create a central secret management store and a well integrated access layer that allows applications to access only the keys they need, to restrict access on a container basis, and to further encrypt secrets with custom KMS keys\.

   *Published January 2017*

-**Actions & Change**
+**Actions and Change**
 +  [Providing temporary instance permissions with AWS Systems Manager Automations](http://aws.amazon.com/blogs/mt/providing-temporary-instance-permissions-with-aws-systems-manager-automations/)

-  Learn how to provide temporary permissions to Amazon EC2 instances within your Automation documents\.
+  Learn how to provide temporary permissions to Amazon EC2 instances within your Automation runbooks\.
 This helps you to avoid modifying instance profiles that are attached to instances long term and only contain the core permissions required for Systems Manager functionality\.

   *Published December 2019*
 + [Automating the Cloud: AWS Security Done Efficiently](https://blog.rapid7.com/2019/08/19/automating-the-cloud-aws-security-done-efficiently/)